Mitsunee/fgo-timers/docs/theme.md

 - `--mq-small`: Larger phone screens that can support multi-columns for smaller elements
 - `--mq-medium`: Tablet Screens and smaller Desktops
-- `--mq-large`
+- `--mq-large`: Desktops
-- `--mq-x-large`: Desktops
+- `--mq-x-large`: Larger Desktops

 Unless media queries are used all elements should display correctly at even tiny screen sizes.
-The desktop navigation is displayed for devices meeting the `--mq-medium` query, otherwise a hamburger button is displayed in the header.
+The desktop navigation is displayed for devices meeting the `--mq-large` query, otherwise a hamburger button is displayed in the header.

 ## References